-(a) Submission of warrant applications.
-Except for matters that are reserved for the Chief Judge (for example, in LCr 50.2 (2) and LCr 6.1) and as provided in (b), applications for search warrants or seizure warrants must be submitted to the duty magistrate judge.

-(b) A district judge may issue a standing order that search warrants or seizure warrants related to a case assigned to that judge must be brought to that judge.

-(c) Assignment of case numbers.
-When an application for a search warrant or seizure warrant is approved and the warrant is signed by the duty magistrate judge, the application and warrant will be given a Miscellaneous (M) case number and be assigned to the magistrate judge who signed the warrant.
+- (a) Submission of warrant applications.
+Except for matters that are reserved for the Chief Judge (for example, in LCrR50.2 (2) and LCrR6.1) and as provided in (b), applications for search warrants or seizure warrants must be submitted to the duty magistrate judge. - (b) A district judge may issue a standing order that search warrants or seizure warrants related to a case assigned to that judge must be brought to that judge. - (c) Assignment of case numbers.
+When an application for a search warrant or seizure warrant is approved and the warrant is signed by the duty magistrate judge, the application and warrant will be given a Miscellaneous (M) case number and be assigned to the magistrate judge who signed the warrant.except where the United States Attorney identifies the warrant as related to a criminal case that has been assigned a CR number.
+In such circumstances, the CR number associated with that case will be assigned to the application and warrant, and the application and warrant will be filed in that case.
 When a search warrant or seizure warrant is signed by a district judge as provided in (b), the application and warrant will be given the CR number of the case before the district judge and docketed in that case.

 (d) Motions to Seal.
 This rule, rather than LR 26.2, governs a motion to seal a search warrant or seizure warrant.
 A motion to seal a warrant must be brought to the district judge or magistrate judge who signed the warrant, and must specify a date no more than 90 days later when the sealing order will expire absent a further court order.
-Any application for delayed notice of a search must comply with 18 U.S.C. § 3103.
+Any application for delayed notice of a search must comply with 18 U.S.C. §3103.
 All filings will be unsealed upon the expiration of the sealing order.